QubesOS/qubes-doc/user/how-to-guides/how-to-use-disposables.rst

 Preloaded disposables are a type of :term:`unnamed disposables <unnamed disposable>` started in the background and queued.
 It is hidden from most graphical applications by using the :term:`internal <internal qube>` flag.
 You can use preloaded disposables by attempting to create a new disposable out of a disposable template, instead, the preloaded disposable will be provided to your while another disposable will be preloaded in the background to continue the cycle.

-The use of preloaded disposables is indistinguishable from the use of ref:`using unnamed <user/how-to-guides/how-to-use-disposables.html:how to create unnamed disposables>`.
+The use of preloaded disposables is indistinguishable from the use of :ref:`using unnamed <user/how-to-guides/how-to-use-disposables:how to create unnamed disposables>`.
 Requesting a disposable respects the template inheritance, if the disposable template has preloaded disposables, it will use those, when it doesn't have any, it will generate new ones.

 It is possible to preload from any disposable template as long as it supports :doc:`Qrexec </developer/services/qrexec>`, except :term:`Qubes Windows Tools (QWT)` which isn't feature complete yet.